HallM/poc-fw2/concepts.md

     - other log settings
     - custom URL auto-gen algorithm?

+- components
+    - ideally, asynchronous unlike React
+    - maybe use accessors (gets) to fetch data
+    - would need to know if the data has already been fetched or not
+    - data is looked for in a specific order:
+        - accessor
+        - prop
+        - are there others?

 - loading component scripts
     - we have to load their existence to generate all the action URLs